Back

 Fringe Benefits: Comp Time , Dissertation Release Time, Dental Insurance, Disability Insurance, Health Insurance, Professional Development Time, Vacation

-Brief description of the typical work day for an intern at this training site A typical work day for an intern could include providing individual, family, or group therapy to diverse clients across the lifespan, receiving supervision and participating in training seminars, providing supervision to practicum students, and completing administrative paperwork.
+Brief description of the typical work day for an intern at this training site A typical work day for an intern includes providing individual, family, or group therapy to diverse clients across the lifespan, receiving supervision and participating in training seminars, providing supervision to practicum students, and completing administrative paperwork.
+Review our website for more information: https://www.advocatehealth.com/education/medical-education/behavioral-health-students/apa-accredited-internship-program

 Does this site have practicum psychology students on site?
 Yes